 BUY / HOLD / SELL Signals

-Every signal has two components: a score threshold and orientation-specific gate conditions.
+Every signal has two components: a score threshold and a set of gate conditions.
 Both must pass for a BUY.
 If the score is high enough but one gate condition fails, the signal downgrades to HOLD.

 Signal Score Condition

-BUY ≥ 75 Score ≥ 75 and all orientation-specific gate conditions pass
+BUY ≥ 75 Score ≥ 75 and every gate condition for that security type passes

 HOLD 50 – 74 Score is in range, or score ≥ 75 but at least one gate condition fails